-Bank: Shows bank status.
+Bank: Shows bank status (only on units with this feature).
 List current size and demonstrates range on a colored red, green and yellow sliding bar.
 The bank settings can be changed via a Configure Bank status link at the bottom of the page.